ckoeber/foodinventory/README.md

 ##Introduction
 The Food Inventory web application tracks an inventory of products for a store.
 You may view a listing of products for the store as well as perform CRUD operations for said products.

+##Important
+Please review the **entire document** below and follow all instructions; failure to follow instructions will significantly affect your consideration for the position you are applying for.

 ##Setup Instructions

 ###Minimum Requirements to Build